 About Sheila Gregoire & her Blog

-What's a great destination for a family vacation in Canada?
+What's the best part of raising a family in Canada?

 What's your favorite activity to do in the winter with your family?